roman-milk/roman-milk.github.io/beach-bubble-butts.md

  I could feel his presence as he got behind me in line.
 I went over what I knew about him.
 I figured he wasn't having good sex.
 With the mismatch between him and his wife, it was pretty obvious good sex wasn't happening there.
 And the way his eyes wolfed down my body told me he was into younger girls.
 He was probably the type of guy who had fucked around in the past before settling down.
 He was probably nasty.
 He had to be if he was following an 18-year-old girl's hot ass around the beach.
 That's why I knew he would enjoy it when I pushed my ass into his crotch.
 This allowed me to confirm my suspicion: he was huge!
 Perfect for a slut like me.

  By the time we got to talking I knew he wanted me to seduce him.
 But the thing was, I had never been with an older man, so I didn't know for sure what they were typically looking for.
 So most of the things I told him were either bullshit or guesswork.
 I appealed to those instincts in a man to fuck and impregnate the hottest bitch around.
 Maya wasn't so sure about this, but I knew better.
 I knew that when the time came, she would be begging him to empty his balls in her.
 Despite her shy, intelligent façade, I knew and she knew deep down that her destiny was not to be some bookworm.
 Her destiny was to end up barefoot and pregnant.
 I knew it would take some work to get her to that point, but she would.
 I just hoped the offer of knocking up some young sluts would convince him to fuck me.
 And it did!
 I was now leading him down the beach to a nice shady spot, where we both knew what was about to happen.
 There was no way he was getting out of this without putting a baby in my belly.
-Report_Story #4